“Should I go to the funeral? I really… just… don’t want to. Is it disrespectful to not go? What should I do?”

 For help figuring out exactly what to say, here are 101 condolence messages to express your love and support.

-Tips for When You Really, Really Don’t Want to Go
+Tips for When You Choose Not to Attend the Funeral

 If you’ve considered all the pros and cons of going to the funeral and still come to the conclusion that you just aren’t going to be able to make it, here are some tips for helping you accept your decision: